kuya32/java-fundamentals/README.md

 - Then given an array of arrays calculate the average value for each array and return the array with the lowest average.

+### Analyzing Weather Data

+- Use the October Seattle weather data above.
+Iterate through all of the data to find the min and max values.
+Use a HashSet of type Integer to keep track of all the unique temperatures seen.
+Finally, iterate from the min temp to the max temp and create a String containing any temperature not seen during the month.
+Return that String.

+### Tallying Election

+- Write a function called tally that accepts a List of Strings representing votes and returns one string to show what got the most votes.

+### JavaScript Linter

+- Write a method that reads a JavaScript file with a given Path, and generates an error message whenever it finds a line that doesn’t end in a semi-colon.

+- Read through the file line by line.
+Create a string that contains a message such as "Line 3: Missing semicolon." if a line is missing a semicolon.
+  - Don’t show an error if the line is empty.
+  - Don’t show an error if the line ends with an opening curly brace {
+  - Don’t show an error if the line ends with an closing curly brace }
+  - Don’t show an error if the line contains if or else
+- Call that method in your main method on the file gates.js, and print out the resulting error message.

 #### Resources

 - [How to generate a random number in Java](https://www.educative.io/edpresso/how-to-generate-random-numbers-in-java)